 Calculate PAYG instalment income for activity statements for partners or discretionary beneficiaries.

-Estimate the quarterly PAYG instalment amount or rate for a variation for an individual.
-Prepare up to 4 variations for a client and retain a full record of their PAYG instalment variations in the one file.
+Estimate the annual or quarterly PAYG instalment amount or quarterly rate for a variation for an individual.
+Retain a full record of your client’s PAYG instalment variations for a year in the one file.
 Features include –

 - Estimate gross income and deductions related thereto for each category of income.